5 Tips to Refresh and Review Your Finances This Spring

 Life changes can also affect your retirement.
 Even if nothing has changed in your life, you may have different retirement goals than you did in the past.
 Reviewing your retirement accounts helps you to decide whether you want to begin contributing more or continue with your current plan.

 There are many different types of retirement plans, and some may work better for your situation than others.
 For example, are you wanting to withdraw your funds in a lump sum at retirement, or do you want a steady stream of income when you retire?
 How soon are you looking to retire, and how much would you have to contribute to make that happen?
 Contact a WoodmenLife Representative about retirement plan options.
+Video appointments are available so you don’t even have to leave the house.

 Review online safety and privacy for online banking